MicrosoftDocs/office-developer-msproject-xml-docs/project-xml-data-interchange/datalinks-element.md

 The collection of datalinks that are associated with the project.
 These track where value's in Project are either linked to other values in Project or to external sources like Excel.
+DataLinks are not loadable.